Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 Pienza travel guide: The main sights

 Today, Pienza is a UNESCO World Heritage Site, and most of its monuments remain intact.
 You can see them all in a short walk, and you won’t need more than a couple of hours.
-However, I believe it’s better to spend at least one night in Pienza and let yourself immerse in its atmosphere.
+However, I believe it’s better to spend at least one night in Pienza and let yourself be immersed in its atmosphere.
 At the bottom of this post, you’ll find the best places to stay in Pienza.

 As for the things to see in Pienza, these are: